OohDark30/dell-pystarburst-demo/configuration/README.md

 We've provided a sample configuration file:

-- dell_pystarburst_demo.sample: Change file suffix from .sample to .json and configure as needed This contains the tool configuration for Flask, S3, and Thumbnail processing.
+- dell_pystarburst_demo.sample: Change file suffix from .sample to .json and configure as needed

   BASE:
   logging_level - The default is "info" but it can be set to "debug" to generate a LOT of details